meffie/molecule-proxmox/docs/source/examples.rst

     api_user: my-proxmox-user@pam
     api_password: my-secret-password

-Finally, a configuration example with many features enabled:
+Finally, an example that uses cloud-init settings to configure the cloned instance's user account and networking:

 .. code-block:: yaml